 - Once created, keepalive alerts and check TTL failure events now continue to occur until a successful event is observed.

 - When querying for an empty list of assets, sensuctl and the Sensu API now return an empty array instead of null.

 - The sensuctl

 createcommand now successfully creates hooks when provided with the correct definition.

 - The Sensu dashboard now renders status icons correctly in Firefox.

 5.0.1 release notes

 December 12, 2018 — Sensu Go 5.0.1 includes our top bug fixes following last week’s general availability release.
 See the upgrade guide to upgrade Sensu to version 5.0.1.

 - The Sensu backend can now successfully connect to an external etcd cluster.

-- The Sensu dashboard now sorts silencing entries in ascending order, correctly displays status values, and reduces shuffling in the event list.
+- The Sensu dashboard now sorts silences in ascending order, correctly displays status values, and reduces shuffling in the event list.

 - Sensu agents on Windows now execute command arguments correctly.